How to Prepare Geomatics/Surveying Engineering for GATE Civil?

 |13||Global Positioning System||1||–|

-An analysis of last 5 years of GATE papers reflect that Surveying carries 3-5 marks.
+An analysis of the last 5 years of GATE papers reflects that Surveying carries 3-5 marks.

 12-15 days (if you have 8-10 month of preparation) with 4 hours daily

 7 days (if you have 4-5 months of preparation) with 7-8 hours daily